expo/expo/docs/pages/build-reference/e2e-tests.md

 #### Break a test and run a build

-In order to test our new configuration, let's break a test and see that EAS Build uploads the screenshots.
+To test the new configuration, let's break a test and see that EAS Build uploads the screenshots.

 Edit `e2e/homeScreen.e2e.js` and make the following change: